camunda/camunda-docs-manual/site/src/documents/api-references/rest/authorization/get-check.html.md

   </tr>
   <tr>
     <td>resourceId</td>
     <td>The id of the resource to check permissions for.
-If left blank, a check for gloal permissions on the resource is performed.</td>
+If left blank, a check for global permissions on the resource is performed.</td>
     <td>No</td>
   </tr>
 </table>